 All business websites should cater to the multi-screen culture we live in today.
 If your website can’t deliver to potential customers attempting to peruse your site on their mobile phones, they’ll inevitably look elsewhere and likely find what they need.

-Any website redesign service will use a browser testing software to ensure your website looks consistent from one device to the next.
+Any website redesign service will use browser testing software to ensure your website looks consistent from one device to the next.

 Your Branding or Goals Are Outdated